nogibjj/Beibei_Du_IDS721_Projet1/README.md

 - Use either AWS, Azure, GCP (recommended services include Google App Engine, AWS App Runner or Azure App Services)
 - Containerization is optional, but recommended

+## Mindmap
+1. Find a csv online
+2. Take a few columns and manipualte some calculations using Rust
+3. Microservices

 ## Reference
 https://github.com/noahgift/gcp-hello-ml